bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="6.5in" height="0.9354494750656168in"} -->

-The header section contains the company logo with a navigation menu and a button to view the shopping cart.
+<p>The header section contains the company logo with a navigation menu and
+a button to view the shopping cart.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ w1-s09-i. example payment section component (34) ~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->